EDITOR'S NOTE NOVEMBER/DECEMBER 2010 | VOL. 35 NO. 4

 I'm reminded of this because we're in the throes of putting our 2011 Travel Goods Show plan into action.
 And with three months to go, I'm watching our exhibitors fall into two camps: They're either lined up with my Mom the planner; or they're aligned with me, and haven't quite set things in motion yet.

-Thankfully, I seem to be much better at The Travel Goods Show than I am at holiday dinners.
-We've been putting our shoulders to The Travel Goods Show wheel for awhile now, and things are moving along nicely.
+Thankfully, I seem to be much better at The International Travel Goods Show than I am at holiday dinners.
+We've been putting our shoulders to The International Travel Goods Show wheel for awhile now, and things are moving along nicely.
 The exhibit floor is almost sold out (thanks in large part to returning companies we haven't seen at The Show in some time), we're hammering through the final nuts-and-bolts details of co-location with the International Home + Housewares Show, and we're working on all the signage and little details that give our Show that polished, professional feel that says we're a healthy, vibrant industry.

 This is promising to be an epic Show.
 Co-location with the Housewares Show means we're expecting record-breaking attendance.
 Many of these attendees will be Travel Goods Show first-timers, presenting a serious opportunity to expand our reach and grow our industry.
 I've seen some incredible booth renderings from many of our exhibitors, which tells me they're aiming to capitalize on this situation and wow those first-timers.